mbenshoof/liqui-cap-online/README.md

 * Centos 6.4 (local VM instance)
 * Percona Server 5.5 (local instance)
 * Capistrano (2.9.0) [website](http://www.capistranorb.com)
-  * Requires Ruby, Rubygem (1.8.7 used for test instance)
+  * Requires Ruby, Rubygem (1.8.7 for testing)
 * Liquibase (2.0.5) [website](http://www.liquibase.org)
-  * Requires java (1.5 used for testing) and java MySQL connector
+  * Requires java (1.5 for testing) and Java MySQL connector
 * pt-online-schema-change [website](http://www.percona.com/doc/percona-toolkit/2.2/pt-online-schema-change.html)

 Naturally, setting these up is outside the scope of this README, but one thing I will note - when setting up using standard "yum" commands, you